Lionsgate Studios: Further deals

-In August 2001, Lions Gate Home Entertainment signed a deal with DIC Entertainment to distribute their back catalogue of animated titles on video and DVD in the United States, replacing DIC's long time partner Buena Vista Home Entertainment.
-The partnership only lasted a year, as in 2003 DIC started to distribute their shows through the Sterling Entertainment Group (unrelated to the ex-Lionsgate subsidiary Sterling Home Entertainment) and later other distribution companies like Shout!
+In August 2001, Lions Gate Home Entertainment signed a deal with DIC Entertainment (now part of WildBrain) to distribute their back catalogue of animated titles on video and DVD in the United States, replacing DIC's long-time partner Buena Vista Home Entertainment.
+The partnership only lasted a year, as in 2003, DIC began distributing their shows through the Sterling Entertainment Group (unrelated to the ex-Lionsgate subsidiary Sterling Home Entertainment) and later other distribution companies such as Shout!
 Factory (now Shout!
 Studios), 20th Century Fox Home Entertainment (now 20th Century Home Entertainment) and NCircle Entertainment.

-In 2008, Lionsgate Home Entertainment contracted with HIT Entertainment for DVD distribution in the United States after its contract with 20th Century Fox Home Entertainment expired, which ended in 2014 and got transferred to Universal Pictures Home Entertainment.
+In 2008, Lionsgate Home Entertainment contracted with London-based HIT Entertainment for DVD distribution in the United States after its contract with 20th Century Fox Home Entertainment expired, which ended in 2014 and got transferred to Universal Pictures Home Entertainment.

-On August 4, 2008, Lionsgate announced a deal with Walt Disney Studios Home Entertainment to acquire the distribution rights to several Touchstone Television/ABC Studios (now ABC Signature) shows including According to Jim, Reaper, Hope & Faith, 8 Simple Rules and Boy Meets World.
+On August 4, 2008, Lionsgate announced a deal with Walt Disney Studios Home Entertainment to acquire the distribution rights to several Touchstone Television/ABC Studios (later known as ABC Signature) shows including According to Jim, Reaper, Hope & Faith, 8 Simple Rules and Boy Meets World.

 In 2009, American Greetings struck a deal with Lionsgate to release its audiovisual content on DVD after its deal with 20th Century Fox Home Entertainment ended, with the exception of Strawberry Shortcake, as it was a prior deal made in 2003 between 20th Century Fox and American Greetings.

 Until 2012, Lionsgate also distributed most of the theatrical properties held by Republic Pictures on DVD under license from Paramount Pictures.
 The deal also expanded to include some non-marquee films originally released by Paramount themselves.
 Recently, with the folding of Republic, Lionsgate's function was transferred to Olive Films (and later Kino Lorber).

-On February 11, 2011, Lionsgate and StudioCanal made an agreement to release 550 films from Miramax globally, replacing long time partner Walt Disney Studios Home Entertainment at the time when Miramax was owned by the Walt Disney Company.
-It was transferred to Paramount Home Entertainment in April 2020 after the acquisition of a 49% stake in Miramax by PHE's parent company Paramount Global (at the time known as ViacomCBS).
+On February 11, 2011, Lionsgate and France-based StudioCanal made an agreement to release 550 films from Miramax globally, replacing longtime partner Walt Disney Studios Home Entertainment at the time when Miramax was owned by the Walt Disney Company.
+It was transferred to Paramount Home Entertainment in April 2020 after the acquisition of a 49% stake in Miramax by PHE's parent company ViacomCBS (later known as Paramount Global).